Factbox: The wealthy behind presidential race

 * Huron Carbon - a private firm that shares its address in Florida with Oxbow Carbon.
 Donation: $1 million

-* Crow Holdings - Dallas-based investment firm managing the wealth of the family of the late Dallas real estate mogul Trammell Crow, whose sons Harlan and Trammell S. Crow are also donors.
-Total Crow Holdings and Crow donations: $1.3 million

-* John Paulson - a prominent New York hedge fund manager at Paulson and Co.
-Donation: $1 million
+* Chris Shumway - a prominent Connecticut hedge fund manager who got his start working with Robertson’s Tiger Management.
+Donation: $750,000

-* John Kleinheinz - Texas hedge fund manager for Kleinheinz Capital Partners Inc. Donation: $1 million

-* Paul and Sandra Edgerly - Paul Edgerly of Brookline, Massachusetts, is an executive at Bain.
-The Edgerlys each have given $500,000.
-Total donations: $1 million

 (Supports Democratic President Barack Obama)